BackOnTruck/kd-empirical/README.md

 # Empirical of Knowledge Distillation

-This is the repository for paper `An Empirical Study of Knowledge Distillation for Code Understanding Tasks`.
+This is the repository for the paper `An Empirical Study of Knowledge Distillation for Code Understanding Tasks`, accepted by ICSE 2026 (Cycle 1).

 ## Repository Structure